TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 A revision by TheLacus which also adds water grass and plants, according to differents climates, and little stones on farms ground.

+You can choose which version to use from the mod settings.

 **REQUIREMENTS**
 Daggerfall Unity 0.4.12